Trinacria: secrets behind the Timeless Symbol of Sicily

 Sicily, on the other hand, has not disappeared.
 Just as Sicilian culture has not disappeared.
 The most tangible symbol of this culture is Trinacria.

 Culture is not just something dead, locked away in museums.
 It must be cherished day after day.
-It lives in deeds, in speech, and in thought.
+It lives in deeds, speech, thought, and the many festivals that dot the year in Sicily.

 In this way, the symbol of Sicily is reborn every day.
-It is reflected in teaching, cultural events, decorations, and objects of daily use.
+It is reflected in official things like teaching and cultural events, everyday decorations, and objects of daily use.

-Trinacria is the symbol of Sicilian life.
-It is a reflection of history, culture, and mythology.
-It is used as a protective amulet.
+Trinacria symbolizes Sicilian life, reflecting historyculture, and mythology.
+It is also used as a protective amulet.

-Trinacria is part of living Sicilian culture.
-It can be seen in many kinds of objects, from the flag to ceramics and jewelry.
+Trinacria is part of Sicilian culture.
+It can be seen in many objects, from the flag to ceramics and jewelry.

 Trinacria by Giorgio Sommer